 During this time, real-time monitoring and control was lost.

 THIS 60,000 SQ.FT.
 FACILITY WAS LEED CERTIFIED WITH ENERGY SAVING TECHNOLOGY

 Before starting the project, the building had a modern energy management system in place with VFD’s on the drive and supply motors along with VAV’s in all rooms.
 The drives, however, were only balancing static pressure in the ducts.
 The air was being over cooled for de-humidification and being reheated at the AHU.

 HEAT PIPE ADDED TO EVAPORATOR COILS TO ACHIEVE REHEAT

-To eliminated the costly reheat a heat pipe was added in front of and behind the evaporator coils to both pre-cool and pre-heat the air coming from the return and outside air intake.
+To eliminate the costly reheat, a heat pipe was added in front of and behind the evaporator coils to both pre-cool and pre-heat the air coming from the return and outside air intake.
 This technology transfers heat from the return side to the supply side via a change in state of the gas in the coil.
 This is done without pumps or motors and will save an equal amount of cooling energy since the additional cooling does not have to be done to overcome the differential.
-All together this saved 46 tons of cooling.
+Altogether, this saved 46 tons of cooling.